sharetribe/ftw-daily/docs/search-filters.md

 The `SelectSingleFilter` and `SelectMultipleFilter` components are rendered as standard dropdowns in the search view.
-The plain filter components `SelectSingleFilterPlain` and `SelectMultipleFilterPlain` are used in mobile view and with the `SearchFilterPanel` component they can be used to fit more filters in the search view than just the ones that fit in the top filter bar.
+The plain filter components `SelectSingleFilterPlain` and `SelectMultipleFilterPlain` are used with `SearchFiltersMobile` and `SearchFiltersPanel` to provider filters in mobile view or to open filters in a distinct panel in order to fit more filters to the desktop search view.

 ## Adding a new search filter